Ellian-aragao/Ellian-araga/README.md

  🚀 My motto is: learning is continuous and there will always be a next level

- 🏆 In search of becoming a backend developer
+ 🏆 In search of becoming a Architect

  🎸 I like to play guitar